 Adobe Rent a Car near Coco Beach

-The Adobe Rent a Car agencies closest to Playas del Coco are our Liberia Airport and Tamarindo offices.
+The Adobe Rent a Car agencies closest to Playas del Coco are our Liberia Airport and our Car Rental Tamarindo offices.
 The LIR office is about five minutes from the airport gates.
 We offer free shuttle service for international visitors flying into LIR airport.

 Make sure to give the Adobe agent your flight details when you make your reservation.
 We’ll have an Adobe shuttle bus waiting for you when you arrive.